Executive Committee

 Certification Working Group

 Christopher Erdmann is an author, developer, and experimenter in the areas of digital libraries, social networking, library UX, interactive technologies, bibliometrics, and data services in libraries.
-Prior to joining the American Geophysical Union as the Assistant Director for Data Stewardship, he was an engagement, support, and training expert for the NHLBI BioData Catalyst project at University of North Carolina Renaissance Computing Institute.
-He has previously worked for organizations such as California Digital Library (Library Carpentry), North Carolina State University, Harvard-Smithsonian Center for Astrophysics, European Southern Observatory, Supreme Court of the US, United Nations, University of Washington, Smithsonian, and CNET.
+Prior to joining SciLifeLab as the Head of Open Science, he was the Associate Director for Open Science at the Michael J. Fox Foundation.
+He has previously worked for organizations such as the American Geophysical Union, Renaissance Computing Institute at UNC, California Digital Library (Library Carpentry), North Carolina State University, Harvard-Smithsonian Center for Astrophysics, European Southern Observatory, Supreme Court of the US, United Nations, University of Washington, Smithsonian, and CNET.
 Christopher holds an MLIS from the University of Washington iSchool and a BA from the University of California, Davis.

 Sandra Gesing is a senior research scientist, the Scientific Outreach and DEI Lead at the Discovery Partners Institute at University of Illinois System, Chicago.
 She is especially interested in sustainability of research software, usability of computational methods and reproducibility of research results.
 Prior to the position at DPI, she was an associate research professor in the Department of Computer Science and Engineering and a computational scientist in the Center for Research Computing at the University of Notre Dame, Indiana, US.
 Before she moved to the US, she was a research associate at the University of Edinburgh, UK, and in the Applied Bioinformatics Group at the University of Tübingen, Germany.
 Additionally, she has perennial experience as a project manager and system developer in industry in the US and Germany.
 She received her German diploma (equivalent to a Master’s degree) in computer science from extramural studies at the FernUniversität Hagen and her PhD in computer science from the University of Tübingen, Germany.